 The evolution of each state from Nasserism to neoliberalism, although different in intensity and speed, also has certain common elements: the overwhelming and ever-evolving repression promoted and protected the 'breach of the social contract' until the burst of the revolt, but also gave the uprising its anti-repression characteristics.
 Repression in these states was devastating even for the middle class.
 A typical example was the assassination of Khaled Said in the summer of 2010 in Alexandria.
 His assassination caused protests that prefigured the current revolts.
 His murder was important enough to mobilize the youth of the middle class.
 It was the straw that broke the camel's back!
 The devaluation, the absolute dependence on the state and the lack of future ceased to be tolerated by the young generation.
 The importance of the demographic issue is illustrated by the fact that in all political factions (from the left to the Islamists) there is a horizontal division between the older and the younger generation.
-Repression as social reproduction, as devaluation of labor power, was simultaneously the motive force for the economic development in these states and the limit of this form of political rule: on December 17, 2010 Mohamed Bouazizi lit the match which, together with the fire that killed him, also lit the fire of revolt.
-His self-immolation was the negative side of the current impasse of capitalism.
-The expulsion of labor-power value from the reproduction cycle of capital, the continuous devaluation, and the destruction of variable capital that dominates the crisis so far, defined the context of the suicide of a young Tunisian with no future.
-At the same time, the effectiveness that this suicide had on class struggle confirmed that we are now in a transitional period of this crisis - in the era of riots.
+Repression as social reproduction, as devaluation of labor power, was simultaneously

-Apart from the dependence of the middle and petty bourgeois strata on the state, the repressive neoliberal management of social relations had as its main objective the devaluation of labor power.
-The attack against the working class did not remain unanswered; extent required in order to overcome the overaccumulation crisis.
+The other side of fqc partial valorization is the expulsion of labor power value from the cycle of capital reproduction.
+The restructuring of (not only) state-owned companies and services does not involve a renewal in fixed capital that could lead to the creation of an overall new demand.
+Instead, it solely involves layoffs, cuts and downsizing.
+The 'unemployed recovery' (every economic index shows recovery except for employment) is simply an expression of the fact that the mechanism of crisis has not worked to the extent required in order to overcome the overaccumulation crisis.
 The continuous expulsion of labor power value creates explosive social conditions in all capitalist states, regardless of the zone they belong to.
 One important result of capital's (and proletariat's) efforts to deal with the crisis is the explosive impasse of the migration issue.